codeceptjs/CodeceptJS/docs/advanced.md

 ## Multiple Execution

 CodeceptJS can execute multiple suites in parallel.
-This is useful if you want to execute same tests but on different browsers and with different configurations.
+This is useful if you want to execute same tests but on different browsers and with different configurations or different tests on same browsers in parallel.
 Before using this feature you need to add `multiple` option to the config:

 ```js
 "multiple": {